niloyir06/pattern-formation/README.md

-# pattern-formation
+# Pattern Formation

-Pattern formation in multi agent systems
+Formation of different patterns in robot swarms using attraction and repulsion funtions.